 Overall, we came away very impressed with Allied's auto insurance offering.
 The company offers low rates for a wide variety of drivers, including single people, families and older drivers.
 The company also boasts a wide array of optional coverage benefits, ranging from accident forgiveness to roadside assistance.

 In particular, Allied offers a number of benefits and discounts to safe drivers.
-People who haven't been in an accident or received a ticket in a few years will see their rates decrease, and they're also eligible for a lower collision/comprehensive deductible.
+People who haven't been in an accident or received a ticket in a few years will see their rates decrease and are also eligible for a lower collision/comprehensive deductible.

 Owners of new cars may also find unique value in Allied's discounts and coverages.
 Allied offers a discount specifically for new vehicles, which may offset the increased cost to insure a new vehicle.
 It also offers new-car replacement coverage, which pays for a completely new car if yours is totaled or stolen in the first three years you own it.